SchiefLab/Steichen2024/README.md

 We also are adding local notebooks and EMR notebooks that can be run on the 74 macaque naive sequences.

 ### Local Notebooks

+[Notebooks/Process Seqs.ipynb](Notebooks/Process%20Seqs.ipynb) reads in all 10X and single-cell sorting paired sequences from [data/all_processed_combined.feather](data/all_processed_combined.feather) and adds the following fields:

+1. Add closest human ortholog to the V and J genes
+2. Add the HCDR3 and LCDR3 length
+3. Annotate sequences with the BG18 type I criteria.
+4. Annotate sequences with the BG18 type I alternative criteria.
+5. Assign precursor definitions
+6. Run mutational analysis
+7. Run clustering on BG18 sequences using the criteria from the paper.

+### EMR Notebooks